 Lygon Street is home to iconic restaurants, venues and bars, boasting unparalleled pasticceria and is the birthplace of Melbourne's Cafe Culture.

 The cemetery founded in 1852 is a Carlton North feature designed like a large public park.
-The historic cemetery is notably the resting place of four Prime Ministers of Australia.
+The historic cemetery is notably the resting place of four Prime Ministers.

 There is always a place to see live music every night of the week in Melbourne.
 Melbourne is the musician's mecca.
 See What's On Melbourne.